-What are the Kent School Games?
+What is the Kent School Games?

 The Kent School Games is a biennial event and since being launched in 2008 has grown from strength to strength.